-Reducing your waste in the first place is a better way to put the lid on your trash and conserve valuable resources!
+Preventing garbage in the first place is a good way to reduce energy demands and conserve valuable resources.
 The energy to gather raw materials and process them into feedstock for manufacturing is costly and labor-intensive.
-Making reuse a priority reduces the demand for energy needed to recycle and recreate new products.
-It also reduces the demand for new or virgin materials to produce goods.
-It is a critical step to keep valuable resources out of landfills.
+By reducing and reusing the demand for energy needed to recycle and recreate new products is conserved because the need to create the product in the first place is eliminated.
+This also reduces the demand for the raw or virgin materials needed to produce goods.
+Reduction and reuse are effective strategies to keep valuable resources out of landfills and to save energy.

 Oregon’s Department of Environmental Quality relies on local governments to implement waste prevention programs.
 As we all work to divert more waste from landfills, you can track Oregonians’ progress through DEQ’s annual Waste Generation Reports.

 In 2009, DEQ reports that Oregonians generated 6.4 pounds of waste per capita — each day!
 Nearly 45% of this waste was recycled (recovered) statewide!

 Resources for Waste Reduction, Prevention and Recycling: